Are you trying to compare Gravity Forms vs Ninja Forms vs WPForms?

 Ninja Forms Ease of Use

 The Ninja Forms builder fills the whole screen when you open it.
-It’s a lot more minimal than Gravity Forms, but there’s still quite a lot of unused space here that could be used more effectively.
+It’s a lot more minimal than Gravity Forms, but there’s still quite a lot of unused space.

 To add a field, click the plus icon at the bottom right.